godotengine/godot-docs/classes/class_subviewportcontainer.rst

 \ **Note:** Changing a SubViewportContainer's :ref:`Control.rect_scale<class_Control_property_rect_scale>` will cause its contents to appear distorted.
 To change its visual size without causing distortion, adjust the node's margins instead (if it's not already in a container).

+\ **Note:** The SubViewportContainer forwards mouse-enter and mouse-exit notifications to its sub-viewports.

 Properties
 ----------